rishabsharma1/text-based-video-game/README.md

 I tested the code manually using a variety of inputs and different map configurations.
 During testing, I made sure to cover all possible scenarios.
 I believe I've fixed all the bugs I found.
 There were some bugs such as i couldnt accept a item with spaces in it as i was using a split.
-Later i tackled it with mereging the splited commands accoring to main command
+Later i tackled it with mereging the splited commands according to main command
 I assumed exits are only directions and placed a unneccessary validation which ruled out other exits,after removing it evrything worked fine.
 I tried different types of printing sequences to resolve the mismatch in printing Regarding code extensions and interactions,